Empowering Autistic Scholars Mentoring & Research Training Program

 EAS students have a team of dedicated staff whose mission is to help them be happy, healthy, and successful.
 This includes both acting as student advocates and teaching our students how to effectively advocate for themselves.

-Jessica Nombrano Larsen
+Luna Nombrano Larsen

 Office Phone: (805) 756-1132